Welcome to today's edition of the Rush 24-7 podcast.

 He's back in the news.

-And the New York Times Is not happy.
+And the New York Times is not happy.

-And this actually does not qualify as a Gorbez, and this is sort of an anti-gorbism from the New York Times.
+This is sort of an anti-Gorbasm from the New York Times.

-You have to go back to the mid-80s.
+They have to go back to the mid-80s.

-Rinaldus Magnus in the White House, the left in this country and around the world, scared to death that he's going to order a nuclear strike in the Soviet Union and wipe out the world.
+Rinaldus Magnus in the White House, the left in this country and around the world, scared to death that he's going to order a nuclear strike on the Soviet Union and wipe out the world.

-And he with the birthmark that kept growing as did it as as Soviet expansion kept going.
+They had invested all of their hope for sanity in he with the birthmark that kept growing as Soviet expansion kept going.

-Mikhail Segeyevitch Gorbachev.
+Mikhail Segeevich Gorbachev.

 He was the savior.